 - Hike the hills around Golden including North and South Table Mountain, Lookout Mountain and Mount Zion.

 Golden is accessible by light rail from downtown Denver’s Union Station.
-Trains run as often as every 15 minutes to the Jefferson County Government Center, where connecting bus service is available during the week for the short run to historic downtown Golden, Clear Creek, and Coors Brewery.
-On the weekends, complete your trip from the Government Center to downtown Golden using a car service or walking or biking on the paved, scenic 3-mile trail.
+Trains run as often as every 15 minutes to the Jefferson County Government Center.
+Complete your trip from the Government Center to downtown Golden using the Ore Cart Transit Service, a car service or walking or biking on the paved, scenic 3-mile trail.

 Golden has never forgotten its Western roots and history.
 Spanning main street is Golden’s famous 58-foot long Welcome Arch, which has been saying “Howdy Folks!” to visitors since 1949.
 Golden was Colorado’s first capital city and today is filled with historic buildings, museums and events that bring the colorful era of the Old West back to life.